-Chewy founder Ryan Cohen on its fast-approaching IPO: “It’s like seeing my baby graduate” – TechCrunch
+Chewy founder Ryan Cohen on its fast-approaching IPO: ‘It’s like seeing my baby graduate’ – TechCrunch

 TC: Obviously, you’d heard of the terrible fate of dot.com high-flier Pets.com.
 Why didn’t that dissuade you?

-RC: The world was full of business models back then didn’t make sense.
+RC: The world was full of business models back then that didn’t make sense.
 People weren’t online.
 They were using dial-up.
 They weren’t comfortable putting their credit cards online.
 But over time, so much changed, including that the pets market had moved up into high-margin, higher-retail price points.
 You could also suddenly ship 30-pound boxes from most of the country overnight, thanks to shipping density.

 TC: You were living in Dania Beach, Florida — not exactly a tech hub at the time.
 Did you think about moving?

 RC: I had family here, growing up.
 I also knew it would be really expensive to build out customer service in a big city.
-So it ended up working our really well.
+So it ended up working out really well.
 But you’re right, from a financing standpoint, south Florida is not a popular tech hub.
-We also had the fact that we were going head-to-head with Amazon, that I have no college eduction, and the demise of Pets.com, and so when we talked with VCs, it was like, ‘We’ll pass.’
+We also had the fact that we were going head-to-head with Amazon, that I have no college education and the demise of Pets.com, and so when we talked with VCs, it was like, ‘We’ll pass.’

 TC: Without outside help, how did you get started?

 RC: We contacted a local distributor who worked with a [third-party logistics] company that was next to him, and we started buying product the same day.
-Then we started marketing to cities and states near fulfillment centers, using all direct response marketing that we were able to optimize on the fly.
+Then we started marketing to cities and states near fulfillment centers, using all direct-response marketing that we were able to optimize on the fly.
 We’d buy the inventory as we sold it and we were doing almost everything ourselves, so if an order came in and we didn’t have inventory, I’d go buy the product and ship it out from a local Kinkos.

 For the first couple of years, it was three guys and a call center.